Curtiss C-46 Commando

 The Curtiss C-46 Commando is a low-wing, twin-engine aircraft derived from the Curtiss CW-20 pressurized high-altitude airliner design.
 Early press reports used the name "Condor III" but the Commando name was in use by early 1942 in company publicity.
 It was used primarily as a cargo aircraft during World War II, with fold-down seating for military transport and some use in delivering paratroops.
 Mainly deployed by the United States Army Air Forces, it also served the U.S. Navy/Marine Corps, which called it R5C.
 The C-46 filled similar roles as its Douglas-built counterpart, the C-47 Skytrain, with some 3,200 C-46s produced to approximately 10,200 C-47s.

-After World War II, a few surplus C-46 aircraft were briefly used in their original role as passenger airliners but the glut of surplus C-47s dominated the marketplace and the C-46 was soon relegated to cargo duty.
-The type continued in U.S. Air Force service in a secondary role until 1968.
-The C-46 continues in operation as a rugged cargo transport for arctic and remote locations with its service life extended into the 21st century.
+After World War II, commercial adoption lagged when the C-46 was unable to meet certification requirements for passenger service by scheduled airlines in the United States.
+Some scheduled carriers (including the first scheduled cargo airlines) flew it for cargo.
+So-called irregular air carriers, subject to separate rules, flew C-46s for both freight and passenger flights.
+Accidents in the early 1950s drove the Federal government to crack down, limiting C-46 takeoff weights and forcing operators to modify the aircraft to meet modern requirements.
+Nonetheless, almost 400 C-46s were in airline service globally in 1960.
+The C-46 continued in U.S. Air Force service in a secondary role until 1968.
+The aircraft continues in limited operation as a rugged cargo transport for arctic and remote locations with its service life extended into the 21st century.